wdi-atx-12/jquery-events-training/README.md

 Then, calculate the time difference, and display it on the page.

-As a bonus, update the display to show the time as the clock is running.
+Stretch: update the display to show the time while the clock is running.